San Fernando Valley: Rapid transit

-Rail and air
+Rail

 Metrolink commuter rail has two Valley lines, the Antelope Valley Line and Ventura County Line, which connect the Valley and beyond to downtown Los Angeles and south, becoming one line at the Downtown Burbank station.
 Metrolink always had one Burbank Airport station on the Ventura County Line, but a second Burbank Airport station was built in 2017 on the Antelope Valley Line.

 Amtrak's Pacific Surfliner long-distance rail line has stops at Burbank Airport station, Van Nuys, and Chatsworth Station, before proceeding on to Ventura County, Santa Barbara, and Northern California or Union Station and San Diego.

 The California High-Speed Rail Authority was planning two stations in the Valley, one in Burbank and the other in Sylmar, but the proposed Sylmar high-speed rail station was canceled owing to local opposition from the city of San Fernando.
 As of now, there's only one planned station in the valley, located in Burbank with an initial section of the railroad possibly opening in 2029.

+Air

 The Valley's two major airports are Hollywood Burbank Airport and the Van Nuys Airport.
-The Van Nuys–Airport FlyAway Terminal provides nonstop scheduled shuttle service to LAX and back to the valley, with parking.
+The Van Nuys–Airport FlyAway Terminal provides nonstop scheduled shuttle service to Los Angeles International Airport and back to the valley, with parking.